esabitova/aws-digito-artifacts-gameday/documents/dynamodb/sop/restore_to_point_in_time/2020-04-01/Design.md

 ### AppASGDynamoDBIamRole

-* Description: (Required) An IAM role to be assumed by the application autoscaling group and which allow it to dynamodb target table scaling propeties.
+* Description: (Required) An IAM role to be assumed by the application autoscaling group and which allow it to dynamodb target table scaling properties.
 * Type: String

 ### AutomationAssumeRole: